4 ways to use coconut oil for dogs (and cats!)

 Chances are you’ve heard about the health benefits of coconuts.
 Coconut oil, flour, milk and water have flooded grocery store shelves promising everything from weight loss to reducing wrinkles.
 Coconut has also made its way into pet products.
 While pet-specific research on coconut oil is scarce, I’d like to share with you some of the top ways I’ve been using coconut products in my pet patients.

-Most of coconut oil’s health benefit is attributed to lauric acid, a medium chain triglyceride (MCT).
+Most of the oil’s health benefit is attributed to lauric acid, a medium chain triglyceride (MCT).
 MCT’s are easily digestible for people, dogs and cats and are an excellent source of energy.

 Lauric acid has been used to aid in weight loss, help lower cholesterol and prevent heart disease.
 It’s also been used for skin care and to treat viral infections (including influenza), yeast infections and fever blisters.

 In pets, coconut oil has been used to treat a wide variety of medical conditions including skin infections, inflammatory bowel disease (IBD), to fight infections and as an immune booster.
-The latest claim is that coconut oil and other MCT’s may help improve cognitive function in aging dogs.
-So how do I use coconut oil in my patients?
+The latest claim is that it and other MCT’s may help improve cognitive function in aging dogs.
+So how do I use the oil in my patients?

 Four ways to use coconut oil for dogs (and cats!)

 One of my favorite uses for coconut oil is to conceal pills and capsules.
-Dogs seem to love the smell and flavor of coconut oil; cats are hit or miss.
-Scoop a dollop of coconut oil in your hand (remember it’s in a solid form at room temperature), pack the capsule inside and offer the tasty treat to your pet.
+Dogs seem to love the smell and flavor; cats are hit or miss.
+Scoop a dollop in your hand (remember it’s in a solid form at room temperature), pack the capsule inside and offer the tasty treat to your pet.
 I prefer coconut oil to peanut butter because it’s easier to clean and has additional health benefits commercial peanut butter can’t match.
-Coconut oil is also highly digestible, an important factor for sickly or older patients.
+It is also highly digestible, an important factor for sickly or older patients.

 I’m extremely excited about the surge in research on ways to improve mental function in aging dogs and cats.
 MCT’s have been shown to enhance brain function in older dogs and are being added to many pet foods.
 For many senior pets, I suggest adding about a teaspoon of coconut oil to their food per 10 to 20 pounds of body weight.
-Some cats relish the taste of coconut oil while others find it revolting.
+Some cats relish the taste while others find it revolting.
 Talk with your veterinarian about complementing your senior pet’s diet with coconut oil.

 Daily coconut oil applications to dry, hardened noses and footpads, thickened elbows, flaky ears and cracking toenails can help soften and repair damaged tissues.
 I’ll apply a small amount, rub in well, and take the pet for a walk or distract them from licking for a few minutes.
 I prefer coconut oil for these conditions because it’s completely safe for pets to groom the area afterward.
-Ask your veterinarian if coconut oil is safe to use on your pet’s skin condition, and try this skin salve recipe:
+Ask your veterinarian if it is safe to use on your pet’s skin condition, and try this skin salve recipe: